 The boom of apps and social platforms in this digital era made an impact on the world of teaching and learning foreign languages.
 While a growing number of online students are well versed in using technology, French learners adopted the use of streaming video platforms to grow their vocabulary, enhance their listening, and improve their pronunciation.

 Learning a language is much easier when you’re having fun.
 It’s much more pleasant to watch movies in French or to read articles that match your interests.
-Here is a link to an article that lists a number of must-see French movies and another blog that lists a large number of French magazines and newspapers.
+Many learners feel motivated to learn when:

 Video platforms disrupting the world of language learning

-While all these features are great and really powerful, finding interesting videos from a vast pool of online content isn’t always an easy task.
+While all these features are great and compelling, finding interesting videos from a vast pool of online content isn’t always an easy task.
 YouTube provides various functionalities to search and find videos.
-One of the most popular functionality is video recommendation.
+One popular functionality is video recommendation.
 In fact, video recommendation is a major feature that many video streaming platforms provide.
 These recommendations are powered by algorithms and recommendation engines to provide video suggestions that closely match users’ interests.